SamMeznarichTR/github-slideshow/_posts/0000-01-02-SamMeznarichTR.md

 ---
 "When the dark clouds come, keep going"
 ---
+Use roght arrow to continue,

-Use the left arrow to go back!
+use the left arrow to go back!